TomWaka/TomWaka.github.io/_pages/home.md

 About me
 ------
-I am currently a Ph.D. candidate in the Department of Statistics at the [Graduate School of Economics](https://www.e.u-tokyo.ac.jp/index-e.html), [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), under the supervision of Professor Masaaki Imaizumi(https://www.imalab.org/).
-I obtained my master's degree under the guidance of Professor Shonosuke Sugasawa(https://sites.google.com/view/ssugasawa/home?authuser=0).
+I am currently a Ph.D. candidate in the Department of Statistics at the [Graduate School of Economics](https://www.e.u-tokyo.ac.jp/index-e.html), [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), under the supervision of [Prof. Masaaki Imaizumi](https://www.imalab.org/).
+I obtained my master's degree under the guidance of [Prof. Shonosuke Sugasawa](https://sites.google.com/view/ssugasawa/home?authuser=0).
 I am also a DC research fellow of the Japan Society for the Promotion of Science (JSPS) and an ACT-X researcher of the Japan Science and Technology Agency (JST).

 Research Interests
 ------